luckyby/next-prisma-pyramid-of-tests/README.md

 http://localhost:3000/api/weather/cityname (for example cityname = Lviv)

-Server has the next static pages:
+Server has the next pages:

 http://localhost:3000/about